guillaume-rodier/p2pe_back/README.md

 ```
 ### `docker-compose:`

-Run docker-compose up in the P2PE_Back folder
+Run docker-compose up in the P2PE_Back folder.

-Check the host value in config.js to postgres
+Check the host value in config.js and set it to 'postgres', if necessary.

 Incoming:
     -   Docker-compose for the entire stack: done